28 Mini Rules That Have Drastically Simplified My Life

 6. Journal for five minutes a day

 Writing is one of the best ways to organize your thoughts.
 When anxiousness creeps into your life, write down exactly what you’re thinking for a couple minutes.
 The more often you write (even for just a short time), the more you’ll get clarity about your thoughts.
 And clarity with your thinking is key to solving for overwhelm.
+Check out which journaling method best suits your personality.

 7. Only wear certain colors